lionelmace/jenkins-x-iks/README.md

     ```

 1. Jenkins-X works on IKS so just validate when being asked
+    ```
-    ```When being asked jx boot has only been validated on GKE and EKS, we'd love feedback and contributions for other Kubernetes providers```
+    When being asked jx boot has only been validated on GKE and EKS, we'd love feedback and contributions for other Kubernetes providers```

-1. Answer some remaining questions, e.g., for your Git/GitHub user.
+1. Answer some remaining questions, e.g. Git/GitHub user.
     ```
     ?
 Jenkins X Admin Username *****
     ?
 Jenkins X Admin Password [? for help] *****